ShugKnight24/next_shopping_cart/README.md

   - Update to use the latest from both API updates
   - Integrate React 19
+    - Use RSC for static data

 - Refactor to update content

-  - [ ] Add promo bar

   - [ ] Add loading assets

-  - [ ] Update design system
+  - [ ] Continue updating the design system

-    - Modernize the aesthetic

-  - [ ] Add Payment methods accepted

-    - In footer below the socials
-    - Include Visa, Mastercard, Amex, Discover, Paypal, Apple Pay, Google Pay, Afterpay, Klarna, Paypal etc...

   - Add indicators for secure shopping
     - SSL, Secure Checkout, etc...